 Arguably, the most well-known design in engagement rings, prongs are thin pieces of metal that wrap a cut stone from beneath.
 This claw-like setting may use simple rounded-end strips of precious metal, or the prongs themselves may be angled at the ends for a more substantial grip.
 While this design is commonly paired with a rounded stone and brilliant cut, it can hold nearly any shape or size of stone.
 The more prongs, the more secure the stone is in the setting, though they may also prevent some light from entering the stone.
 Most jewelers recommend a routine check of prong settings and placements whenever the ring is cleaned, just for safety’s sake.

-The Halo Ring Setting: The resemblance of a diamond halo engagement ring adds a twist to the classic solitaire ring but is just as timeless itself.
+- The Halo Ring Setting: The resemblance of a diamond halo engagement ring adds a twist to the classic solitaire ring but is just as timeless itself.
 You may be wondering, what is a halo ring?
 As its namesake implies, a halo setting “rings” a larger stone with a series of smaller stones.
 The reason for this design is multi-faceted (no pun intended): the overall effect of the collective stones can resemble a single larger stone, they make the center stone seem larger by comparison, and the extra sparkle they add brings a contemporary twist to a classic solitaire base.
 Common rings for this setting include princess cut engagement rings and round cut engagement rings.

 This style “frames” a cut stone with a thin layer of metal, effectively securing it along the girdle (side) of the stone’s edge.
 If other settings for engagement rings resemble a pedestal, the bezel resembles a picture frame that encloses a stone along its edges.
 The top or “head” of the cut stone and the metal of the bezel work together to form a smooth top surface to the finished ring, though the bezel does rise a bit at the edge.
 This makes it an excellent choice for active wearers or individuals who want to avoid catching hair, clothing, and other debris in ring prongs or raised settings.